albertattard/java-boot-camp/02 - Data Types.md

 }
 ```

-The Java API have a class called `Point` that represents a point on a cartesian space.
+The [`Point` class](https://docs.oracle.com/en/java/javase/14/docs/api/java.desktop/java/awt/Point.html) is part of the Java API.
+It represents a point on a cartesian space.

 1. Three variables, `a`, `b` and `c` are created and assigned the same object